ljquality/learngit/readme.txt

-I am a good man!
+you am a good man!